10 Jul Revisit your Home

 Then imagine walking into a sunny, bright, cheery room and how your mood would be uplifted.

-Or perhaps you want to make a career change, but haven’t done anything to move that dream forward and have nothing in your home that reflects that desire.
+Or perhaps you want to make a career change, but haven’t done anything to move that dream forward and had nothing in your home that reflects that desire.
 Imagine placing objects that represent your dream career around your home — chances are you will feel more motivated to take the steps necessary to make it happen if you’re reminded of your dream every day.

 Once you understand the powerful influence your surroundings can have on your life, you can use this new awareness to arrange and decorate your home so that it supports you in creating the life you desire.